-Recruiter.- it says a human resources specialist who looks for and chooses certain candidates for positions, usually very specific.
+Recruiter.- The definition says it´s a human resources specialist who looks for and chooses certain candidates for positions, usually very specific.

 However, what happens if we search for «recruiters» in Google right now?